 The rush to judgment has been equally easy both for those unduly keen to declare the shooting was “by the book” as for those who see the shooting as a political assassination, murder of an injured worker, or a sign of what will come under the federal government’s controversial anti-terror legislation.

 At the same time, official sources have decided to say very little.
 They shouldn’t discuss the subject of the investigation itself.
-That would in appropriate and both the Royal Newfoundland Constabulary and the Royal Canadian Mounted Police have shut down any extraneous information.
+That would be inappropriate and both the Royal Newfoundland Constabulary and the Royal Canadian Mounted Police have shut down any extraneous information.
 The only official comment is coming from the detachment handling the investigation.

 The official vacuum extends much winder than it should though.
 There’s a complete absence of factual information about the type of investigation, its scope, or the actors involved in this incident.
 Basic information would kill off most of the commentary out there coming from all sides.